SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 with the name of the host followed by the number of workers you want to launch (optional).
 See also the `SCOOP docs`_ and the `example start up scripts`_ on how to set up multiple hosts and scripts for cluster grid engines, respectively.
+By the way, on SGE you need to use a parallel environment via the ``#$ -pe`` flag.
+This is also important to let SCOOP_ know how many workers it can start on the cluster.

 Moreover, you can also use *pypet* with `SAGA Python`_ to manually schedule your experiments on a cluster environment. :ref:`example-22` shows how to submit batches of experiments